-People interested in HVAC quickly discover why these careers are increasingly popular.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+It's easy to see why these careers are increasingly popular.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 A career that's increasingly in demand is an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.